qizhi-zhang/suda/readme.md

 ```

-If meet the error like
+If you meet an error like

 ```
 CMake Error at .../suda/volepsi/out/coproto/thirdparty/getBoost.cmake:67 (file):